-AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Business
+AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 The latest platform updates give AI agents persistent memory, distinct personality, and multi-step workflow orchestration.
 The shift from 'agents that respond' to 'agents that know you' is here.

-Two platform updates landed this week that, together, represent a meaningful shift in what AI agents can do for small businesses.
+Two platform updates landed this week that, together, represent a meaningful shift in what AI agents can do for practices.
 Neither is about making AI smarter.
 Both are about making AI more useful over time — the difference between a tool you use and a team member who learns.

 What changed?